CompG33k/WebApplicationAssist/README.md

 # WebApplicationAssist
-Practicing with selenium, or any other tools
+Practicing with selenium, or any other tools , will continue to update